delucis/make-glyphs/README.md

 ## ⚠️ Work in Progress ⚠️

 The API described below is functional but may change.
 Testing and contributions are welcome.
-Planned features include merging multiple files and subsetting glyphs.
+See [issues](https://github.com/delucis/make-glyphs/issues) for known problems and to report any bugs or feature requests.

 ## Install